HUMANE AND PROSOCIAL EDUCATION ONLINE COURSES

 Humane education has a long and rich history.
 This mini-course will introduce you to some of the key players and groups of past and present humane education as well as review the changes (both good and bad) as they relate to the humane movement.

-HE 002 Humane Education and Theories of Learning and Development
+HE 002 Humane Pedagogy and Theories of Learning and Development

 Prerequisite course: HE 001

 This course is designed to give educators an understanding of the fundamental theories of learning and how they relate to humane education and moral development.
 The course includes a detailed examination of humane education programs and humane pedagogy.
 Students will reflect on their previous experiences and learn how to create curricula and environments to support academic, social, and emotional growth for a wide range of student abilities and diversity.